 We don’t want to have to go through the rest of the code base and update all the queries.
 Instead it would be much easier and more effcient if we could simply create a similar function with the same name that we could simple swap in.

-// based on example provided here: https://github.com/vercel/examples/issues/701#issuecomment-1950288726
+with the following content:// based on example provided here: https://github.com/vercel/examples/issues/701#issuecomment-1950288726

 import { Pool, QueryResult, QueryResultRow } from 'pg';